futuredapp/Engineering-Handbook/docs/teams/fullstack/coding_standards/10_linting.md

 - **ESLint**
   Our primary linting tool for both JavaScript and TypeScript, with custom rule sets for Vue.js (frontend) and NestJS (backend).
 - **Prettier**
-  Soon to be included in our shared configuration for automated code formatting, ensuring consistent style across all projects.
+  Included in our shared configuration for automated code formatting, ensuring consistent style across all projects.
+Prettier handles all formatting concerns (indentation, line length, trailing commas, etc.) so ESLint can focus on code quality rules.
 - **Editor Integration**
   We encourage developers to set up linting and formatting to run automatically in their code editors for real-time feedback and corrections.
-We have a guide for automating this setup in out internal documentation.
+We have a guide for automating this setup in our internal documentation.

+!!! info "Evolving Tooling"
+    The JavaScript/TypeScript linting ecosystem is evolving rapidly.
+While ESLint with our shared config remains our standard, we keep an eye on emerging tools like ESLint flat config and Biome.
+Any tooling changes will be evaluated for compatibility with our existing workflows and adopted incrementally.

 ---